CLIMADA-project/climada_python/doc/getting-started/install.rst

    pre-commit install

-Please refer to the :ref:`pre-commit-hooks` for information on how to use this tool.
+Please refer to the `guide on pre-commit hooks <../development/Guide_CLIMADA_Development.html#pre-commit-hooks>`_ for information on how to use this tool.

 For executing the pre-defined test scripts in exactly the same way as they are executed by the automated CI pipeline, you will need ``make`` to be installed.
 On macOS and on Linux it is pre-installed.
 On Windows, it can easily be installed with Conda: